 When Kate reached out to invite me to this year’s Margarita Week round-up, I panicked.
-I mean, sure, I was delighted with my Muddy Buddies from 2017.
-But (other than cookies) what new sweet treat could I come up with now?
+I mean, sure, I was delighted with my Muddy Buddies from last year.
+But what new sweet treat could I come up with now?
 I DON’T DRINK MARGARITAS.

 So – as I’m prone to do in these moments – I turned to The Pinterest.
 And something called “Fried Tequila Shots” kept popping up.
 Essentially cubes of angel food cake, dipped in tequila and fried (duh), these seemed like a pretty amazing contribution to any Cinco De Mayo celebration (there is also apparently such a thing as Fried Eggnog Shots.
 But I digress……).